-Klöckner & Co is fundamentally well positioned to make use of all online channels, with a focus on our mar-ketplaces and XOM Materials.
+Klöckner & Co is fundamentally well positioned to make use of all online channels, with a focus on our marketplaces and XOM Materials.
 We are thus poised to take on a leading position in all online sales channels for steel and metal products going forward.
-We have set ourselves ambitious goals for the ongoing implementa-tion of our digitalization strategy: By 2022, we want to see 60% of all Group sales generated via digital channels.
+We have set ourselves ambitious goals for the ongoing implementation of our digitalization strategy: By 2022, we want to see 60% of all Group sales generated via digital channels.

 To support our digitalization strategy, we also invest in attractive start-ups that are able to offer added value for the further development of Klöckner & Co.
 We connect up with external start-ups via our venture capital company, kloeckner.v.
 In July, we committed €1.5 million each in additional investments in a Visionaries Club seed fund and growth fund.
 Investing in this way secures Klöckner & Co access to highly promising start-ups and ideas.
 The investment universe of both funds is concentrated around European B2B enterprises.

 Online training is provided by Klöckner & Co Digital Academy to get our workforce in shape for the digital age.
 This lends employees support in developing and implementing new ideas, which they can discuss with their colleagues across national and divisional boundaries in a non-hierarchical way using innovative channels of communication, such as Yammer, the Group’s internal social network.
-We have thus broken down the existing vertical communication silos in favor of an unfiltered, increasingly horizontal form of dialogue.
+We have thus broken down the existing vertical communication silos in favor of an unfiltered, increasingly horizontal form of dialog.

 Many of our customers are highly vertically integrated and still use conventional methods to carry out tasks we can already perform more efficiently by consolidating orders.
 A good example of this is our investment in 3D lasers, which we can use to combine several customer tasks such as drilling, sawing and slotting at an attractive price and with significant gains in precision.
 In the UK, for instance, we have built what is now the country’s second-largest 3D laser center near Dudley.
-At home in Germany, we have already taken three 3D lasers into operation, thus very successfully occupying a market niche.
+In Germany, we have already taken three 3D lasers into operation, thus very successfully occupying a market niche.

-Over the last few years, we have restructured the European distribution business at the country level, down-sized capacity and pooled operations.
-Under our “One Europe” program, we have standardized the processes of our country organizations in Austria, Belgium, France, Germany, the Netherlands and the United Kingdom.
+Over the last few years, we have restructured the European distribution business at the country level, downsized capacity and pooled operations.
+Under our “One Europe” program, we have largely standardized the processes of our country organizations in Austria, Belgium, France, Germany, the Netherlands and the United Kingdom.
 In this way, we aim to not only generate cost savings and synergies more readily – especially in purchasing, logistics and pricing – but also to enable even faster, more efficient implementation of the “Klöckner & Co 2022” strategy.
-“One Europe” is projected to contribute around €30 million per year to EBITDA from the end of 2019 onward, with a total of €26 million already generated in 2017 and 2018.
+“One Europe” is projected to contribute around €30 million per year to EBITDA from the end of 2019 onwards, with a total of €27 million already generated.